Electoral reform in New York: Allocation of electoral votes

 In both 2006 and 2007, bills were introduced in the New York Legislature to join the National Popular Vote Interstate Compact and award the state's 31 electoral votes to the winner of the nationwide popular vote.
-Both proposals failed.
-The legislation later succeeded in 2014 when New York joined the compact.
+The majority in the Legislature voted against both proposals.
+The legislation did pass in 2014, and New York joined the compact.

 Ballot access

+Reformers would like to see the ballot access laws loosened.

-A new party or independent candidate may gain ballot access for one election by collecting a set number of petition signatures for each office (or 5 percent of the votes cast for governor in the most recent election in the jurisdiction, if that is lower).
+Currently, a new party or independent candidate may gain ballot access for one election by collecting a set number of petition signatures for each office (or 5 percent of the votes cast for governor in the most recent election in the jurisdiction, if that is lower).
 A new party that wins 130,000 votes or 2% of the vote in the previous gubernatorial election or presidential election is recognized statewide as a political party and qualifies to participate in primary elections for two years.
 This total can be and often is obtained through electoral fusion.
 Candidates may gain access to primary election ballots by being "designated" by a relevant committee of the party or collecting signatures equal to 5 percent of the party's enrollment in the jurisdiction, up to a set number for each office.
 A candidate seeking the nomination of a party to which she or he does not belong – e.g. for purposes of fusion – must be authorized by a relevant committee of the party.
-Reformers would like to see the ballot access laws loosened.